XRFXLP/NVSentinel/docs/designs/015-custom-drain-extensibility.md

     // Start Slurm drain if not started if !meta.IsStatusConditionTrue(drainReq.Status.Conditions, "DrainInProgress") {
-        // Template will contains the kubernetes node name
+        // Template will contain the kubernetes node name
         // We need to convert it to slurm node name slurmNodeName := getSlurmNodeName(drainReq.Spec.NodeName)
         c.slurmClient.UpdateNode(slurmNodeName, slurm.NodeUpdate{State: "DRAIN"})